asiakay/asiakay/README.md

 ### Hello 🌎 May 2022 ###
 Check out some of the projects that I am working on a.k.a. building in public 😉

-#### 🎼 Audio Engineering, Music Composition & Sound Design
+#### 🎼 Audio Composition & Engineering Portfolio
 - [Music Player UI](https://asiakay.github.io/music/) - Vanilla Javascript playlist of original audio productions.

-[Signup here](https://signup-app.vercel.app/) for updates.
-(UNDER CONSTRUCTION)
+#### 📇 Graphic Design & Web Marketing
+- [Lead Capture Application](https://signup-app.vercel.app/) Responsive React form with Responsive Bootstrap, Sass and Formspree CLI API for client side processing, using elements of Neobrutalism design style - hosted on Vercel.

 #### ✨ Need a boost of positive energy?  ####
  - [myMindset](https://asiakay.github.io/quoteGenerator/) is a Mindful Random Motivational Quote Machine.